saivaraprasadmandala/Punarnavah/README.md

 ## 🤝 Contribute to Punarnavah!

-I welcome contributions to Punarnavah!
+We welcome contributions to Punarnavah!
 Please feel free to submit issues and pull requests.

 1. 🌿 Fork the repository
 2. 🌟 Create your feature branch (`git checkout -b feature/AmazingFeature`)